erminsabotic/crypto-exchange-info/README.md

-# Crypto exchange indo
+# Crypto exchange info

 This project is small React SPA used to present Order book from Binance API.
 It makes use of Binance REST api and WS api to feed and display the data.
+I attempted to create site that looks and behaves similarly like [Binance's Order Book](https://www.binance.com/en/orderbook/BTC_USDT)

 Public preview is available on https://crypto-exchange-info.herokuapp.com/

+This project is built by:

+- React 17
+- Material UI 5 (MUI 5)

 ## Available Scripts